speedcell4/parser/README.md

 ## Performance

-Currently, `SuPar` provides pretrained models for English and Chinese.
+`SuPar` provides pretrained models for English, Chinese and 17 other languages.
-English models are trained on Penn Treebank (PTB) with 39,832 training sentences, while Chinese models are trained on Penn Chinese Treebank version 7 (CTB7) with 46,572 training sentences.

-The performance and parsing speed of these models are listed in the following table.
+The tables below list the performance and parsing speed of pretrained models for different tasks.
-Notably, punctuation is ignored in all evaluation metrics for PTB, but reserved for CTB7.

 All results are tested on the machine with Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz and Nvidia GeForce GTX 1080 Ti GPU.

 ### Dependency Darsing

+English and Chinese dependency parsing models are trained on PTB and CTB7 respectively.
+During evaluation, punctuation is ignored in all metrics for PTB.

 | Name                      |  UAS  |  LAS  | Sents/s |
 | ------------------------- | :---: | :---: | ------: |